Translate

 When children enter school into our Reception classes, we liaise closely with our preschool staff, as well as taking part in the Link Programme run by North Somerset.
 Before entry, the Reception class teacher, SENDCo, parents and other professionals will meet to discuss the child’s strengths and areas of need.
 We ensure all previous records/reports are transferred to us and read by all staff supporting the child.
 We also plan a personalised transition programme, detailing additional visits, timings for the school day if these need to be adjusted to reduce anxiety for the child.
 This plan will be regularly reviewed and adapted as required.
 It is vital the child is able to build trust with school staff.

-Children (with identified SEND) who are transitioning either to secondary school or another setting, will have a tailored transition plan created with the receiving school and when this starts will depend on the needs of the child.
+Children (with identified SEND) who are transitioning either to secondary school or another setting, will have a tailored transition plan created with the receiving school, where appropriate dependent on the needs of the child.
 Staff from both settings and other professionals will meet to discuss children and their needs.
 Where possible staff from the new setting will initially come to Bournville to meet the children, as this reduces anxiety and increases confidence when attending transition days at their new school.
-Children with SEND will have access to additional visits compared to those normally provided.
+Children with SEND will have access to additional visits, if appropriate, compared to those normally provided.

 Where appropriate, some children with SEND will have personalised transition plans for movement within school year groups.